Greentwip/Windy/README.md

 ### Supported engines:
 ![alt tag](https://raw.githubusercontent.com/greentwip/windy/master/readme_files/supported_engines.png)

-The usage is pretty simple, compile with Visual Studio 2015, run and choose among the two options, resize and tmx.
+The usage is pretty simple, compile with Visual Studio 2015, run and choose among the following options:

 ### For split:
 Specify the matrix that you like for your image to be split and choose a folder, a wxt file will be saved with the matrix information.